ak-tr/ak-tr/README.md

 ```
                        .::.
-I am currently working as a Backend developer learning to build,
+Currently working as a Backend Developer using Node.js and TypeScript
-                  .:'  .:      integrate and consume a wide range of APIs using an array of
+                  .:'  .:      to build integrate and consume a wide range of APIs using an array
-        ,MMM8&&&.:'   .:'      technologies.
+        ,MMM8&&&.:'   .:'      of technologies.
 Albeit, in my spare time, I try to dive into
        MMMMM88&&&&  .:'        anything tech-related, not just backend.
 I enjoy learning
       MMMMM88&&&&&&:'          new technologies by implementing them into small yet
       MMMMM88&&&&&&            sophisticated projects as I believe that is the